prabhupad26/100daysofML/README.md

 ## __DAY14__ : __Effective LSTMs for Target-Dependent Sentiment Classification (RP : Day 1 of 5)__

 * Overview:
+   In this paper it has been shown that by providing target information to an LSTM model can significantly boost the performance of the model in classifying the sentiment for the sentence.
+Sentiment analysis is a classic problem in NLP in which the polarity of the input (sentence) is to be predicted (polarity like : Good review ,Neutral review, Bad review, Worse review etc.).
+In this paper there are two LSTMs model has been proposed in which both the models are trained with the context words as well as target words.
+* Problem statement example :
+      - Input sentence : "I bought a camera, its picture quality is awesome but the battery life is too short" , here if the target is "picture quality" then the sentiment should be "positive" , but if the target would have been "battery life", then the sentiment would have been "negative".

 * References :
    - [Pytorch implementation](https://github.com/hiyouga/PBAN-PyTorch)

 ## __DAY15__ : __Effective LSTMs for Target-Dependent Sentiment Classification (RP : Day 2 of 5)__

+## __DAY16__ : __Effective LSTMs for Target-Dependent Sentiment Classification (RP : Day 3 of 5)__